the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_water_sensor/_index.md

 ### [Adding the data]

-Finally, let's add the functionality of storing the data type and the parsed data points to the `.csv` file.
+Now, let's add the functionality of storing the data type and the parsed data points to the `.csv` file.

-{{< code-action "Start by implementing the functionality to store the data type in the first row" >}}
+{{< code-action "Implement the functionality to store the data type in the first row" >}}

 {{< code-action "Then, implement the functionality to store each parsed data point." >}} Currently the program prints if the sensor was able to successfully read the data point.
 However, for the csv, we simply want the number measured.